Aisha never imagined becoming a sex worker at age 13.

 Meet Aisha along with other former sex workers, and see how their new skills are changing their lives:

-Giving children of sex workers a space to learn and play
+A space to learn and play

 The grim reality of sex work is that many children are left unattended for many hours while their mothers are out working.